008programmer/abp-app-communication-using-client/README.md

 - `Prabh.News` – Handles market news and updates
 - `Prabh.Finance` – Aggregates financial data, integrating both stock and news insights

-In this article, we’ll switch from dynamic to static client proxies in ABP and explore the key benefits of using static proxies, such as improved performance, stronger typing, and better maintainability.
+In this article, we’ll switch from Project References to Package References in ABP and explore the key benefits of using package reference, such as loose coupling between services, and faster builds.

+Once your solution involves multiple apps or user interfaces, relying solely on project references can quickly become a bottleneck.

+This aligns perfectly with ABP’s recommendation to use static client proxies with packaged HttpApi.Client projects.

 These applications use `Blazor` for the UI layer and `PostgreSQL` as the database provider.